 Government: Parliamentary Republic

-This budget is intended to be used through six national and regional programmes to:
+In fact, this budget is intended to be used through 10 national and regional programmes to:

 - Increase energy efficiency in households, industry, services and transport;

 - Upgrade Bulgaria’s transport infrastructure, improve connectivity between regions and with neighbouring countries;

 - Stimulate trade and tourism;